matlab-deep-learning/object-detection-and-explainability-for-tensorflow-and-pytorch-models/README.md

 ## Import and Initialize Network

 Import a pretrained TensorFlow model for object detection.
 The model is in the SavedModel format.
+You can get the model from the [TensorFlow 2 Detection Model Zoo](https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/tf2_detection_zoo.md).

 ```matlab
 modelFolder = "centernet_resnet50_v2_512x517_coco17";